How To Successfully Negotiate Upfront Payments in 5 Steps

 If you’re a small business owner, negotiating upfront payments can greatly enhance your business.
 With upfront payments, you can protect yourself emotionally and financially.

-You won’t have to worry about customers disappearing without paying.
-Instead, you’ll be able to build trust, improve cash flow, and ultimately set yourself up for success.
+Plus, you won’t have to worry about customers disappearing without paying; instead, you’ll be able to build trust, improve cash flow, and ultimately set yourself up for success.

 Frequently Asked Questions

 An upfront payment is a type of transaction in which a client pays for part or all of a service before the project is started.